The Buffett-Munger system as I understand it

 From the 1997 Berkshire Hathaway Annual Meeting:

-Charlie: I would argue that one filter that’s useful in investing is the simple idea of opportunity cost.
+Munger: I would argue that one filter that’s useful in investing is the simple idea of opportunity cost.
 If you have one opportunity that you already have available in large quantity and you like it better than 98% of the other things you see, you can just screen out the other 98% because you already know something better.

-Warren: If somebody shows us a business, the first thing goes through our head is: Would we rather own this business or more Coca-Cola?
+Buffett: If somebody shows us a business, the first thing goes through our head is: Would we rather own this business or more Coca-Cola?
 Would we rather own it than more Gillette?
 It’s crazy not to compare it to things that you’re [already] very certain of.
 There are very few businesses that you will find that we’re a certain of the future about as company such as that.
 And therefore we will want [new] companies where the certainty gets close to that.

-Charlie: With this attitude you get a concentrated portfolio, which we don’t mind.
+Munger: With this attitude you get a concentrated portfolio, which we don’t mind.
 This practice of ours, which is so simple, is not widely copied.
 I do not know why.

 In fact, because Berkshire is a diversified conglomerate able to play both in the private and public markets, he has a much broader universe to pick from (vs. most other insurers, vs. other professional money managers, etc).